bismuthfoundation/Bismuth-FAQ/Hypernodes/Hypernodes_Install_0-0-95.md

 0.0.95 is the pre-release, pushed on 2018-09-11

-If upgrading from a previoous version, see
+If upgrading from a previous version, see
 https://github.com/bismuthfoundation/Bismuth-FAQ/blob/master/Hypernodes/Hypernodes_Upgrade_0-0-95.md instead

 ## Bismuth node